leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/align.rst

 Align Active Camera to Selected
    Points the active camera toward the selected object; based on the direction of the current viewpoint.

-Center Cursor and View All :kbd:`Shift-C`
+Center Cursor and Frame All :kbd:`Shift-C`
    Moves the cursor back to the origin and zooms in/out so that you can see everything in your scene.
 Center View to Cursor
    Centers view to 3D cursor.